CorfuDB/CorfuDB/README.md

 Each storage unit is started by running
-       java com.microsoft.corfu.sunit.CorfuUnitServerImpl -unit <unit #> <-rammode | -drivename <drivename> [-recover]>
+       java com.microsoft.corfu.sunit.CorfuUnitServerImpl -unit <unit num> -drivename <drivename> [-recover]

+Another option is to run in-memory, without persistence:
+	       java com.microsoft.corfu.sunit.CorfuUnitServerImpl -unit <unit num> <-rammode>

 the sequencer is run by
 	java com.microsoft.corfu.sequencer.CorfuSequencerImpl

 The file scripts/runcorfu.ps1 contains a powershell script that automatically deploys corfu, based on the configuration description in 0.aux .
-Run 'runcorfu.ps1 -push' to make sure any updates you introduce to binaries or to 0.aux are copied to all of the deployed machines.
+Run 'runcorfu.ps1' to make sure any updates you introduce to binaries or to 0.aux are copied to all of the deployed machines.

 ========
-Installation guidelines:
+Eclipse installation guidelines:
 ================================================================
-Creating an Eclipse project with existing CORFU distribution folder:
+CORFU uses maven for building: mvn install should build

+To import CORFU into Eclipse do:

-File -> New -> Java Project
+File -> Import -> Genereal -> Existing Project into Workspace -> Next
-choose meaningful project name in the box unclick "Use default location" in the Location box, type the root of the CORFU distribution folder (Eclipse will automatically figure out project layout according to folder hierarchy.)

-### Now it's time to point Eclipse to jar-files needed by Corfu:####

-Right click the project root
-press Build -> Configure Build Path
-In the Libraries tab, choose Add External Jars navigate to the Thrift installation root, and select lib/java/build/libthrift-<YOURVERSION>.jar and lib/java/build/lib/*.jar

-Do this again with the slf4j installation root, and select slf4j-simple-<YOURVERSION>.jar and slf4j-api-<YOURVERSION>.jar

-#### Installing Ant: #####

-- download Apache Ant to a directory $ANTHOME
--	add $ANTHOME\bin to environment path

-#### Installing Thrift: ####

-1) download Apache Thrift and extract into a directory $THRIFTHOME (e.g., c:\Program Files (x86)\thrift-1.9.0)

-note, the distribution is in a .tar.gz gzipped-archive. there are a number of free utilities you may use to extract the thrift distribution from this archive. if you have cygwin installed, use .. ; otherwise, you may download 7-zip

-go to $THRIFTHOME\lib\java, type ‘ant’, and wait for it to build

-2) Download the Windows Thrift compiler from here to a location like C:\Program Files (x86)\thrift-0.9.0.exe , and make sure the directory is in your path

-########### Installing slf4j: ######

-download slf4j and extract into a directory $SLF4JHOME (e.g., c:\Program Files (x86)\slf4j-1.7.5)
+then point the file-browset to the root of the CORFU hierarchy (where .project sits).

+Eclipse should be able to automatically build CORFU